vonalogue/practice/README.md

 - ### ./javascript/camp_projects

-These are five projects (small console programs) I made while studying data structures and algorithms in JavaScript on a website that offers problems in a "code camp" format.
+These are five projects (small console programs) I made while studying data structures and algorithms in JavaScript on a website that offers problems in a "code camp" format for free.

 - ### ./web/